 The Company recognises an expected credit loss ("ECL") for financial assets in accordance with IFRS 9 'Financial Instruments'.
 The key judgements and assumptions applied by management in determining the allowance for loan receivable losses of loans to the parent undertaking and subsidiary undertaking are (i) the credit quality of the counter party, daa (also the guarantor of the receivable from daao), and (ii) daa's ability to repay the loans on demand.
 Management's assessment of the credit quality of daa is based on the credit rating assigned to daa by S&P Global Ratings.
-Management's assessment of daa's ability to repay the loans on demand is based on the Company's knowledge of daa's working capital and liquidity.
+Management's assessment of daa's ability to repay the loans on demand is based on the Company's knowledge of daa's working capital, liquidity and credit rating (A- with a stable outlook).

-Notes to the financial statements continued for the financial year ended 31 December 2023
+Notes to the financial statements continued for the financial year ended 31 December 2024